bburtin/documentation/content/en/metrics/_index.md

 #### 1. Metric name

 First, choose the specific metric that you’d like to graph by searching or selecting it from the dropdown next to Metric.
 If you’re not sure which metric to use, start with the Metrics Explorer or a notebook.
-You can also see a list of metrics on the Metrics Summary page.
+You can also see a list of actively reporting metrics on the Metrics Summary page.

 #### 2. Filter your metric

 After selecting a metric, you can filter your query based on tag(s).
 For instance, you can use `account:prod` to _scope_ your query to include only the metrics from your production hosts.
 For more information, please refer to our [Tagging][15] documentation.

-#### 3. Configure Time
+#### 3. Time Aggregation Configuration

 Next, choose the granularity of your data using time rollup.
 In this example, we’ve defined that there will be one data point for every six minutes (360 seconds).
 You can also choose how you want to aggregate the data in each time bucket.
 By default, _avg_ is applied, but other available options are _sum_, _min_, _max_, and _count_.
 If you wanted to apply max, you would use `.rollup(max, 60)`.

-#### 4. Configure Space
+#### 4. Space Aggregation Configuration

 In Datadog, “space” refers to the way metrics are distributed over different hosts and tags.
 There are two different aspects of space that you can control: grouping and aggregation.